 To make it easier to roll, hold the leaf up and with a paring knife, trim the outside edge of the core of the leaf.

-Lay the leaf on a flat surface and roll approximately 2 tbsp of the meat mixture into a short log and place near the top of the leaf and begin to roll.
+Lay the leaf on a flat surface and roll approximately 2 tablespoon of the meat mixture into a short log and place near the top of the leaf and begin to roll.
 As you get toward the end, fold one of the sides toward the center and finish rolling.
 Tuck the other side into the end of the roll.

 Spoon a thin layer of the tomato sauce on the bottom of a deep baking dish.